mflaxman/blind-xpub/README.md

 * Seed A belongs to the HODLer, who first-party blinds it and keeps it at home/work
 * Seed B belongs to the HODLer, who first-party blinds it and keeps it in a safe-deposit box that is setup to transfer to their heirs if anything happens to them
 * Seed C is generated by a trust-minimized lawyer, who is charged with seeing that the funds make it to the HODLer's young children.
-The trust-minimized lawyer presents any xpub/path to the HODLer, who second-party blinds it and uses that in their account map.
+The trust-minimized lawyer presents any xpub/path to the HODLer, who second-party blinds it and uses that in their output descriptors.
-* The HODLer encrypts the account map, and uses Shamir's Secret Sharing Scheme to divide the decryption key used into `2-of-3` parts (arbitrary but neat threshold).
+* The HODLer encrypts the output descriptors, and uses Shamir's Secret Sharing Scheme to divide the decryption key used into `2-of-3` parts (arbitrary but neat threshold).
-Each seed phrase (in plain text) is stored alongside an encrypted copy of the account map, as well as 1 Shamir Share.
+Each seed phrase (in plain text) is stored alongside an encrypted copy of the output descriptors, as well as 1 Shamir Share.

 ## Seed Phrase Reuse